 Think about your environment.
 Keep the room dark.
 Keep the temperature comfortable - keep your feet and hands warm.
-Ensure the room is quiet - try thicker curtains, sleeping at the back of activity near bedtime if it affects your the house, or even use ear plugs, to avoid being woken by noise.
+Ensure the room is quiet - try thicker curtains, sleeping at the back of the house, or even use ear plugs, to avoid being woken by noise.

 Regular exercise is good for your physical health and your mind too - and being active during the day can help you sleep better.
-Just remember to avoid vigorous sleep.
+Just remember to avoid vigorous activity near your bedtime if it affects your sleep.

-If you often lie awake worrying about If you are lying awake unable to sleep, tomorrow, make it a part of your daily do not force it.
-Get up and do something routine before bed to write a list for the relaxing for a bit, and return to bed when next day.
-This can help put your mind at you feel sleepier. rest.
+If you often lie awake worrying about the day or tomorrow, make it a part of your daily routine before bed to write a list for the next day.
+This can help put your mind at rest.